-STATE OF NEBRASKA)) ss.
-COUNTY OF DOUGLAS)

-On this Qth day of September, 2022, the undersigned, a Notary Public, personally appeared Chris D. Goble personally known to me (or proved to me on the basis of satisfactory evidence) to be the persons whose names are subscribed to the within instrument and acknowledged to me that he/she executed the same in his/her authorized capacity, and that by his/her signature on the instrument the person, or the entity upon behalf of which the person acted, executed the instrument.
+STATE OF NEBRASKA ) ) ss.
+COUNTY OF DOUGLAS , ) 55.
+On this ath day of Sale under 2022 the undersigned a Notary Bublic Off this day of f Soble , 2022, the undersigned, a Notary Public, personally known to me (or proved to me on the basis of satisfactory evidence) to be the ne persons whose names are subscribed to the within instrument and acknowledged to me that he/she exec uted the same in his/her authorized capacity, and that by his/her signature or y upon behalf of which the person acted, executed the instrument. the instantiant the person, or the till g apon benair or white the person acted, executed the mot district WITNESS my hand and offici al seal. lon lick and A GENERAL NOTARY - State of Nebraska No A Dillion GREGG A. LARSEN NOTATY PAIDIC